yaboroda/dzshuffled/README.md

 # dzshuffled

 This script will create playlist in your Deezer library consisting of shuffled tracks from your other playlists.
 I write it to overcome track number limit for playlist.
 I have playlists for work work 1, work 2, work 3.
 And script select random 1000 tracks from all of them and make with it new playlist.

+This script writing on linux and for linux, but it works on windows too.

 #### requirements:
- - linux
  - python3
  - python module [requests](http://docs.python-requests.org/en/master/user/install/)

-#### install
+#### install on linux
 you can just download current version of script
 ```sh
 $ wget -O dzshuffled-master.zip https://github.com/yaboroda/dzshuffled/archive/master.zip;